wanderleyteixeira/secondcrack-docker/README.md

 ## inotify + nginx + supervisord
 This modified version of SecondCrack will leverage NGINX reverse proxy, inotify-tools, and supervisord to automatically monitor your Second Crack's path for any changes including in `drafts/*` folder.
 This way, once a file is added or changed it will automatically update the site.

-## Pushover
-Integrated [Pushover](https://pushover.net)'s API to the `update.sh` to send a notification once page it updated.
-This will be update in [Second Crack](https://github.com/wbtf/secondcrack) repo.